The apocalyptic black comedy, which has been nominated for the upcoming Oscars, aptly captures our reactions to Christ’s return.

 About Wendy Wong

-Wendy is an aspiring writer, a TV journalist, and a disciple of Christ.
-She hopes that God will use what He’s given her to bless and glorify Him through her words and work.
-Her perfect day includes spending quality time with the Lord, curling up with a good novel, and marveling over His creation on a hike or bike ride.
+Wendy is a writer, wife, and a disciple of Christ.
+She hopes that God will use what He’s given her, to glorify Him through her living and writing.
+Her perfect day includes peanut butter, spending time with the Lord, and curling up with a good novel.

 Entries by Wendy Wong

 Dating is fun.
 There’s no doubt about it.

 But for us as believers, Christ is the foundation of our relationship.
 Here are three keys to keeping Christ at the centre of our relationships.